Graduate Program in Speech Language Pathology

 Knowledge and Skills Acquisition: All students must demonstrate that they are competent in the knowledge and skills as defined by the 2014 ASHA Standards.
 This will be measured by instructors and supervisors throughout the program.
-The competencies will be kept in a database called CALIPSO that students will be able to access and track as they complete.
-CALIPSO is a website that will also track additional information required during the graduate program.
+Academic and Clinical competencies are kept in the web-based system called CALIPSO that allows faculty, staff and students to access and monitor them as they are completed.
 There is a one time student access fee of $85.

 Forms: The following forms are required by The Graduate School during your course of study:

-Form E: Completion of Candidacy.
-Due during the last semester once the PRAXIS or comprehensive examination has been completed.
+Comprehensive Exam/Capstone Completion: Due during the last semester once the PRAXIS examination has been completed.
 Completed by student advisor.

 COMPUTER SYSTEM REQUIREMENTS